dmurdoch/rgl2gltf/README.md

 -   `BoxAnimated.glb` was produced by Cesium.
 -   `BrainStem.glb` was created by Keith Hunter and is owned by Smith Micro Software, Inc.
+-   `NormalTangentTest.glb` and `NormalTangentMirrorTest.glb` were
--   `NormalTangentTest.glb` was created by Ed Mackey and is owned by Analytical Graphics, Inc., licensed under CC-BY 4.0
+    created by Ed Mackey and are owned by Analytical Graphics, Inc., licensed under CC-BY 4.0
     <https://creativecommons.org/licenses/by/4.0/>.

 Files `src/mikktspace.c` and `src/mikktspace.h` are written by Morten S.